 In middle school, I took part in exchange programmes in Germany.
 I later became a Future Leaders Exchange (FLEX) programme participant and the year I spent in the US gave me a better understanding of world processes.
 Since then, I have been volunteering, because I have seen that it can make this planet a better place to live in (I volunteered at the Youth Olympic Games in 2016 in Lillehammer, Norway).
 I entered one of the best Ukrainian Universities and I am fully satisfied with the faculty that I am studying in, because in the future I see myself working for the UN or UNESCO.
 Languages are my passion and I am conquering this art, with 7 languages already spoken.
 Right now I am taking part in the Erasmus+ programme (this is my third Erasmus project), which shows how different but at the same time similar we are!
 There are still amazing mountains to climb!

-I was born in 1998 in the small town of Berezhany (Ternopil region).
+I was born in the small town of Berezhany (Ternopil region).
 There, I completed my secondary education with a gold medal.
 In 2015, I moved to Ivano-Frankivsk to study International Relations at Vasyl Stefanyk Precarpathian National University.
 In the first year of my studies I created a student media community, participated in several conferences and round tables, and got acquainted with the university administration.
-Last January, I started the 'Student Co-Working Space Paragraph' project, which allowed me to get a job at the Scientific Library of my university, where this project is now being implemented.
-Thanks to my active participation in student life, I also had the opportunity to visit five EU countries this year during a study trip to the European Parliament in Brussels.
+In January 2017, I started the 'Paragraph Student Space' project, which united more than 50 students with 1000+ supporters and more than 200 000 UAH in funds devoted to project implementation.
+Thanks to my active participation in student life, I also had the opportunity to visit five EU countries last year during a study trip to the European Parliament in Brussels.